Skip to main content

 HTTP Upstreams

-The Nginx Plus Ingress - HTTP Upstreams metrics dashboard provides information about each upstream group for HTTP and HTTPS traffic, showing number of HTTP upstreams, servers, back-up servers, error responses and health monitoring.
+The Nginx Plus Ingress - HTTP Upstreams metrics dashboard provides information about each upstream group for HTTP and HTTPS traffic, showing the number of HTTP upstreams, servers, backup servers, error responses, and health monitoring.

 Use this dashboard to:

-• Gain information about HTTP upstreams traffic: received and sent; speed, requires/responses amount, downtime and response time.
+• Gain information about HTTP upstream traffic: received and sent; speed, requires/responses amount, downtime, and response time.

-• Gain information about HTTP upstreams error responses: percentage of responses by server, percentage of each type of error responses.
+• Gain information about HTTP upstream error responses: percentage of responses by the server, percentage of each type of error response.

-• Gain information about HTTP upstreams health monitoring.
+• Gain information about HTTP upstream health monitoring.

 Nginx Plus Ingress